 - Retention and advancement supports after job placement

-- Contextualized, cohort‐based adult education
+- Contextualized, cohort‐based Adult Basic Education

 - Occupational skills training leading to employer‐recognized certificates